 Most U.S. states have adopted some form of net metering.
 However, net metering programs have recently come under regulatory scrutiny in some U.S. states due to challenges alleging that net metering policies inequitably shift costs onto non-solar ratepayers by allowing solar ratepayers to sell electricity at rates that are too high for utilities to recoup their fixed costs.
-Generally, the programs have been upheld in their current form, though some were subject to minor modification and others, have been designated for additional regulatory review in the next few years.
-We cannot assure you that the programs will not be significantly modified following these reviews.
+We cannot assure you that the programs will not be significantly modified going forward.